hirotoshi8/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image7]

 #### 5. Calculate the curavature of the lane line
-I describe how I calculated the radius of curvature of the lane following udacity's lecture and the position of the vehicle with respect to center.
+I calculate the the radius of curvature of the lane following udacity's lecture and the position of the vehicle with respect to center.

 I did this in `Calculate the curvature of the road and lane line` in `P4.ipynb`.

 #### 6. Result of my pipeline for a test image
-I provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+I provide an example image of my result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in `Build a Lane Finding Pipeline` section in `P4.ipynb`.
 Here is an example of my result on a test image: